MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/restore-deleted-records.md

 ### Local links

-You can link to other articles in the same repo with relative paths: [Quickstart: Host Power Fx in your application](get-started.md), or [Data types](../data-types.md), or [Introduction to Microsoft Power Platform for developers](../../developer/get-started.md).
+You can link to other articles in the same repo with relative paths: [Search for Dataverse records](search/overview.md) , or [Update and delete table rows using the Web API](webapi/update-delete-entities-using-web-api.md), or [Update and delete table rows using the SDK for .NET](org-service/entity-operations-update-delete.md).

 ### Links to sections